-- Once you have determined the 'on-center' spacing for your posts, mark the location on the ground.
-This can easily be done with spray paint. - You may want to run a string across your walk or driveway to ensure the gate is being installed straight across.
+- Once you have determined the 'on-center' spacing for your posts, mark the location on the ground with marking spray paint. - You may want to run a string across your walk or driveway to ensure the gate is being installed straight across.
 Having a point to measure from (your garage or the street for instance) can help to make sure the gate is going to be perpendicular to the driveway or walk way.